Local structures on stratified spaces: Stratified spaces

-Now, because $G$ is finite, it acts orthogonally on $\RR^n\cong \RR^{T}\times \RR^{A}$, where here we have made visible the trivial representation.
+Because $G$ is finite, it acts orthogonally on $\RR^n\cong \RR^{T}\times \RR^{A}$, where here we have made visible the trivial representation.
 In particular, $G$ acts on the unit sphere $S^{A-1}$.
-The above stratification on $\RR^n$ is invariant with respect to scaling by a positive real number, and so its restriction to $S^{A-1}$ inherits the structure of a stratified space.
-An inductive argument on the dimension of $S^{A-1}$ (see Example~\ref{ex.orbifolds}) verifies that the stratified topological space which is the coinvariants $(S^{A-1})_G$ canonicallly inherits the structure of a stratified space.
+The above stratification on $\RR^n$ is invariant with respect to scaling by a positive real number, and so its restriction to $S^{A-1}$ inherits the conically smooth structure.
+An inductive argument on the dimension of $S^{A-1}$ (see Example~\ref{ex.orbifolds}) verifies that the stratified topological space which is the coinvariants $(S^{A-1})_G$ canonically inherits the conically smooth structure.
 And so, $(\RR^n)_G \cong \RR^T \times \sC\bigl((S^{A-1})_G\bigr)$ is a basic stratified space.

 Likewise, let $X$ be an orbifold.
-A choice of an orbifold atlas for $X$ witnesses an open cover of the underlying topological space of $X$, with each inclusion in the open cover being one as stratified spaces.
-There results a stratification of $X$ together with an atlas in the present sense, thereby witnessing the structure of a stratified space. }
+A choice of an orbifold atlas for $X$ witnesses an open cover of the underlying topological space of $X$, with each inclusion in the open cover being conically smooth.
+There results a stratification of $X$ together with a conically smooth atlas. }

 \begin{example}[Coincidences] Let $I$ be a finite set.
 Consider the poset $\cP_{\sf quot}(I)$ for which an element is an equivalence relation $\fP\subset I\times I$, with $\fP\leq \fP'$ meaning $\fP'\subset \fP$.
 Let $P$ be a poset.
 Consider the poset $\cP_{\sf quot}(I)\wr P$ for which an element is a pair $(\fP,\un{c})$ consisting of an equivalence relation on $I$ together with a map of underlying sets $I_{/\fP} \xra{\ov{c}} P$, with $(\fP,\un{c})\leq (\fP',\un{c}')$ meaning $\fP'\subset \fP$ and $\ov{c}q \leq \ov{c}'$ -- here $q\colon I_{/\fP'} \to I_{/\fP}$ is the quotient map.
 Notice the maps of posets